jalik/js-pagination-helper/README.md

   minPage: 1,
   // (optional) Set the initial offset (0 by default).
   offset: 0,
-  // Or set the page number, to calculate the offset automatically.
+  // (optional) set the page number, to calculate the offset automatically.
   // If present, it will be used instead of offset.
   page: 1,
-  // Set the total number of elements used to calculate page count.
+  // Set the total number of elements.
   totalElements: 200
 })